-Most people are afraid to ask an interviewer to clarify his or her question, said Sara Sutton Fell, CEO of job listing website FlexJobs.
-You might worry that the interviewer will think you weren't paying attention, but ensuring that you thoroughly understand the question can really help you give a thoughtful, relevant response.
+Most people are hesitant to ask an interviewer to clarify a question, according to Sara Sutton, CEO and founder of the job listing website FlexJobs.
+They may be concerned the interviewer will think they’re being inattentive.
+However, ensuring you thoroughly understand the question can help you give a thoughtful, relevant response.
 “Try to paraphrase the question and say, ‘Is this what you’re asking?'”
 Sutton advised.

 “The best approach is to have humble confidence,” Burton said.
 “Repeat the interviewer’s question, and work through your thought process out loud.
 The interviewer may give you a hint if you’re actively thinking instead of stalling.”